The Conflict and Revolutions strand focuses on instances of violent and non-violent conflict in past societies.

 War, Revolution and Empire in Russian History: A Workshop in Honour of Professor David Saunders.

-This Workshop is to mark Professor David Saunders’ retirement at the end of this academic year and speaks to some of the key themes that run through his rich and diverse career.
+This Workshop on 10 May is to mark Professor David Saunders’ retirement at the end of this academic year and speaks to some of the key themes that run through his rich and diverse career.
 Professor David Saunders is amongst the longest serving members of staff in the school of History, Classics and Archaeology (he has been working here since 1979 – that’s 38 years!) and to mark his retirement the school will be holding an afternoon of discussions around these themes.
 The War, Revolution and Empire workshop details are here.

 Workshop: Re-assessing R. I. Moore's Formation of a Persecuting Society (1987)

-This event intends to celebrate and assess the contemporary relevance of R. I. Moore’s ‘Formation of a Persecuting Society’, first publishes in 1987, for the current historiography of mediaeval and early-modern Europe.
+This event on 15 September intends to celebrate and assess the contemporary relevance of R. I. Moore’s ‘Formation of a Persecuting Society’, first publishes in 1987, for the current historiography of mediaeval and early-modern Europe.
 The workshop will be divided into four sessions: firstly on the relevance of the concept of a persecuting society in contemporary mediaeval studies; second its impact on the scholarship of early-modern Europe; third on the use of the concept beyond the chronology and geography of the original work; and finally on the legacy of R. I. Moore’s scholarship on the historiography of exclusion, orthodoxy / heterodoxy and identity politics in general.
 The event celebrates Newcastle's contribution to these fields of scholarship, and the continued importance of a retired member of the School, his contribution to scholarship worldwide, and the impact of his work through translation and adaptation in other contexts than mediaeval history.

 Speakers include: Professor R. I. Moore (Newcastle, Emeritus), Professor Mark Pegg (Washington, St Louis), Professor Robin Briggs (Oxford, Emeritus), Professor Mark Greengrass (Sheffield, Emeritus), Dr Julien Théry-Astruc (Lyon II), and Dr Simon Yarrow (Birmingham).